-Postal Service has begun using an exam section known as the "Personal Characteristics & Experience Inventory" (PCEI or PCI).
-Because this section is a part of multiple exams, we will go over it here instead of the separately downloadable sample exams ("Postal Service Practice Tests").
-Currently, this section is a part of exam 473E and 955E.
-However, we strongly believe that this section will eventually be added to virtually all Postal Service exams.
-Therefore, we strongly recommend that you continue reading this, regardless of which Postal Service exam you may be taking.
+Postal Service has begun using an exam known as the "Personal Characteristics & Experience Inventory" (PCEI or PCI).
+This exam is used as a stand alone exam for some positions and an additional part of other exams for yet other positions.
+Therefore, we will go over it BOTH here and in Sample Exam #1 (the separately downloadable sample exams - "Postal Service Practice Tests").
+We strongly recommend that you continue reading this, regardless of which Postal Service exam you may be taking.
 As a side note, this type of exam is becoming more common in the private sector as well, so getting familiar with this type of questioning should prove to be beneficial to your employment prospects overall.

 The "Personal Characteristics & Experience Inventory" is designed to build a personality profile and work ethics profile of a job applicant.
-The Postal Service uses this section to select the best possible employees.
+The Postal Service uses this exam to select the best possible employees.
 However, it could also be viewed as "weeding" out individuals that the Postal Service feels are not fit for employment, either because of their personality answers or their work ethics answers.
-This section will ask you a series of questions.
+This exam will ask you a series of questions.
 Many of these questions are about the same topic, simply asked in different ways.
 The questions cover the topics of temper, stress, tolerance, motivation, frustration, organization, among others as well.
 All of the questions are multiple choice.
 For example, some questions will have answers such as "Strongly Agree", "Agree", "Disagree" and "Strongly Disagree".
 Other questions may have answers such as "Very Often", "Often", "Sometimes" and "Rarely or Never".

-Technically, there are no right or wrong answers on this section.
+Technically, there are no right or wrong answers on this exam.
 HOWEVER, it is very clear that the Postal Service uses your answers to determine if you have the right personality and work ethics that they are looking for.
-Therefore, your answers are very important, do NOT rush through this section.
-It is very tempting to rush through this section as the questions seemingly cover the same topics over and over.
+Therefore, your answers are very important, do NOT rush through this exam.
+It is very tempting to rush through this exam as the questions seemingly cover the same topics over and over.
 Our advice to you is to look at each question in the following way.
 It is generally accepted that the Postal Service is looking for stable minded, hard working individuals that are able to handle stress, can control their temper, are motivated to work well with others without becoming overly frustrated and are safety conscious.
-Therefore, we would advise that while taking this section of the exam, that you briefly pause before answering each question and remember the above phrase in regards to what type of individual it is generally accepted that the Postal Service is looking for.
-On the following pages, we will list some sample questions and answers for this section of the exam.
+Therefore, we would advise that while taking this exam, that you briefly pause before answering each question and remember the above phrase in regards to what type of individual it is generally accepted that the Postal Service is looking for.
+On the following pages, we will list some sample questions and answers for this exam.